jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Parliament infuriated.
 The king (everyone still calls him that) put on trial.
 135 commissioners appointed.
 Half refuse to attend.
 The angry half in control.

-Charles refuses to say he is innocent or guilty.
+When asked, Charles refuses to plead innocent or guilty.
 The stammer that has caught his words all his life, is gone.
 He speaks aloud, clear and certain—not to the judges, himself, his father, or God, but to the people.
 "No earthly power can justly call me in question."
 He is right, by every law that has ever existed, at least since the Roman legions left the land.

 Charles declared guilty for "high treason, waging war against the realm, and betraying the trust of the people".

-The king held prisoner at his old home, Whitehall Palace.
+The king held prisoner at his old home, Whitehall Palace, London.
 Once more, he looks upon his father in the magnificent mural painting, being taken to Heaven by God's angels...while a scaffold and chopping block are built outside.

 The people assemble to watch.